Tatwi/legend-of-hondo/doc/features/mod-armorUpgrade.md

 - Smaller values, due to being able to use loot parts in layers as well as the segment.
 - Looted segments have been repurposed, as segement crafting is too important to be skipped.
 They are now intentionally non-stackable, single item drops and are used in the Armor Rating upgrade process.
 - Encumberance values in Legend of Hondo are treated differently, which allows for each loot part to have a downside of Enc. without making the part/armor useless (high Enc. can be overcome with skillful play).

+Tiny Scales
+- Bonus: Action/Health Enc.
+- Hinderance: None
+- Source: Low level lizards (Tatooine Only)
+- Enc is always negative, which is a bonus.

+Tiny Carapace
+- Bonus: Health/Mind Enc.
+- Hinderance: None
+- Source: Low level insects (Tatooine Only)
+- Enc is always negative, which is a bonus.

+Tiny Bone Chips
+- Bonus: Mind/Action Enc.
+- Hinderance: None
+- Source: Low level animals (Tatooine Only)
+- Enc is always negative, which is a bonus.

 Dune Lizard Scales
 - Bonus: Acid/Encumberance